Purchasing property in Cyprus involves important tax considerations, particularly Value Added Tax (VAT).

 The Current Reduced VAT Regime

-Where the buildable area exceeds 190 m² or the property value exceeds €475,000, the standard VAT rate of 19% applies to the entire purchase price or construction cost.
+Where the buildable area exceeds 190 m² or the value exceeds €475,000, the entire purchase price or construction cost is taxed at the standard 19% rate and the relief is lost altogether, not merely reduced.

 Special Provisions